-The Holberg Prize was established by the Norwegian Parliament in 2003 and is awarded annually to a scholar who have made outstanding contributions to research in the arts and humanities, social science, law or theology.
+The Holberg Prize was established by the Norwegian Parliament in 2003 and is awarded annually to a scholar who has made outstanding contributions to research in the arts and humanities, social sciences, law or theology.
 The prize may be awarded both for work within a particular academic discipline and for work of a cross disciplinary nature.
 The prize winner must have had a decisive influence on international research.

-The Prize money value is NOK 4,5 million (approximately 495,000 EUR / USD 524 000*).The Holberg Prize Board awards the Prize at the recommendation of the Holberg Committee.
-The function of the nomination is to make the Committee aware of the candidate’s work.
-The Holberg Prize Laureate will be announced in March and the award ceremony takes place in Bergen, Norway, in early June.
+The Holberg Board awards the Prize at the recommendation of the Holberg Committee, which consists of internastionally renowned scholars in the relevant research fields.
+The next Holberg Prize Laureate will be announced in March 2019 and the award ceremony takes place in Bergen, Norway, in the first week of June 2019.

 If you have any questions or should experience technical difficulties with the nomination form, please contact firstname.lastname@example.org, or by phone: +47 55 58 90 38